vanvalenlab/kiosk-console/docs/ADVANCED_DOCUMENTATION.md

 #### Database conventions

 We've elected to write a hash to Redis for every image known to the cluster.
 In the hash, we have a variety of fields, none of which is ever modified after creation, except for the special "status" field, which acts as an indicator to the microservices in the cluster for where the image needs to be passed next.
-- write originating pod and timestamp for every status change
-- move all fields to "old_" prefixed fields upon status reset
-- increment "status_reset" counter upon status reset
-- not using a queue currently, partly to help debug failures, partly to accord with our own tendency towards indolence